 The people have spoken.
 They want to grow weed in New Hampshire, and they want to use it recreationally.
 A poll by the University of New Hampshire (PDF) in October 2014 showed that 59 percent of New Hampshire adults support legalization of marijuana for recreational use.
 Actions speak louder than words, though and in 2017, Governor Sununu decriminalized possession of marijuana up to 3/4 of an ounce, taking a small step toward legalization.
 Meanwhile, there is a medical marijuana program, so patients can get the care they need.

 New Hampshire passed a medical marijuana bill in 2013, and the program is now active.
 The program has come a long way from its earlier, shorter list of diseases and ailments covered.
-Nowadays their program currently applies to patients suffering from the following ailments:
+Nowadays their program currently applies to patients suffering from a list of ailments.

 - Alzheimer’s disease